bhow2/Pet-Feeder-Monitor/README.md

 ## Description

 Automatic Pet Feeder Monitor is a Python-based project designed to monitor the food level in a cat feeder using an HC-SR04 distance sensor and a Raspberry Pi.
-The system checks the food level three times a day and sends an email alert when the food level is nearing empty/
+The system checks the food level three times a day and sends an email alert when the food level is nearing empty.

 ## Features